Where is Penland Farm?

 What is being done to oppose the development?

 Penland Farm Action Group (PFAG) has been formed, comprising local residents as well as others who use the footpaths, enjoy the area and recognise the importance of preserving the landscape.
-We are now 385 plus in number and growing steadily as more people become aware of the situation and pledge their support.
+We are now a group of over 500 families representing around 2000 people and growing steadily as more people become aware of the situation and pledge their support.